savvyapps/ToggleButtonLayout/README.md

 ```

 If you use the `customLayout` attribute, the layout is expected to have a `TextView` with an ID of `android:id="@android:id/text1"` if you are using a title, and if you are using an icon, `android:id="@android:id/icon"`.
 You can omit either of these if you are only using a menu resource with a title or just an icon.
 See the sample for more.

+## Notes
+- If you need to rely on a Java version of ToggleButtonLayout, you can use the `java` branch.

 License
 --------